Header image

 Biography

-Tom is a marine ecologist at NIWA with expertise in spatial and population modelling to inform stakeholder participatory processes for marine spatial planning.
+Dr. Tom Brough is a marine ecologist at NIWA with expertise in spatial and population modelling to inform stakeholder participatory processes for marine spatial planning.
 He has a specialisation in marine mammal ecology and works regularly across dual-knowledge systems.

 Halatoa Fua